WanbingZhao/WanbingZhao.github.io/index.md

 I am a fourth-year PhD student in the [Applied Physics Program](https://appliedphysics.rice.edu/) at Rice University, advised by Prof. [Vir B. Bulchandani](https://profiles.rice.edu/faculty/vir-b-bulchandani).
 My research focuses on quantum information theory and its interplay with many-body physics.
 I am passionate about understanding the mathematical structures underpinning quantum systems and advancing the foundations of quantum computation.

 I‘m currently interested in answering questions like:
-- What's the 'true' quantumness that provides quantum speedups?
+- What's the 'true' many-body quantumness that provides quantum speedups?
 - What's the natural physical model for implementing error-resilient tasks with provable quantum advantage?

 ---
 ## Research

 ### Nonlocal games